deadlyvipers/dojo_rules/introduction.md

-Hi, sensei

-je suis wolke.
+Hi, sensei.
+I like the JavaScript path.